anarkiwi/sid-wizard/README.md

 SW now waits for a MIDI START message.
 When it is received, synchronized playback starts, in follow play mode.

+The keyboard is checked, and you can move around the cursor, enter notes/ values, etc. This is done during the wait for start and playback as well.
+You can mute tracks, and change instrument parameters on the fly.

-I added a new "display section" - on the patterns very top row, on the right end - just before the instrument table.
-Various characters animate, to show the status of the various code levels (play-status, sync-mode, main, NMI, IRQ, playbacks, ...) - this is temporary, until a new display section is created.
+There are a few new visible indicators - for debugging mainly.
+At the patterns very top row, on the right end - just before the instrument table: various characters animate, to show the status of the various code levels, and some variables (play-status, sync-mode, main, NMI, IRQ, playbacks, ...) - this is temporary, until a proper new display section is created.
 The "2" immediately on the left besides the instrument window, indicates SYNC MODE 2: NMI SYNC.
-The "0" or "1" below represents the playback status ("0" = stopped, "1" = playback").
+The "0" or "1" below represents the playback status ("0" = stopped, "1" = song playback").

- - NMI SYNC can only be EXITED via MIDI STOP message !
+         !
+NMI SYNC can only be EXITED via MIDI STOP message !

+ Have fun!

 ```